mortonne/psifr/paper/paper.md

 results in different ways; for example, an analysis of recall by serial position can be visualized either as a single plot with error bars or as a grid of individual plots for each participant in the experiment.
-`Psifr` also includes a method for visualizing whole free recall datasets to facilitate quick discovery of patterns in the order of recalls [@Romani:2016].
+`Psifr` also support raster plots, a method for visualizing whole free recall datasets to facilitate quick discovery of patterns in the order of recalls [@Romani:2016].